frictionlessdata/frictionless-py/README.md

 Report errors are categorized by type:

-- source - data can't be loaded or parsed
+- general - data can't be loaded or parsed
 - structure - general tabular errors like duplicate headers
 - schema - error of checks against JSON Table Schema